World Chefs-For Southerner James Villas, fried is where the heart is

-NEW YORK (Reuters) - Veteran food writer James Villas likes to say he was raised in Charlotte, North Carolina, with a cast-iron skillet in his hand.
+NEW YORK, Dec 3 (Reuters) - Veteran food writer James Villas likes to say he was raised in Charlotte, North Carolina, with a cast-iron skillet in his hand.

 In “Southern Fried: More than 150 recipes for crab cakes, fried chicken, hush puppies and more,” Villas, who was food and wine editor of Town & Country magazine for 27 years, pays homage to the cuisine he learned at his mother’s knee.